-JM: Radio Euzkadi from Venezuela had only even transmissions beamed back to the Basque Country: two broadcasts in the winter, three in the summer.
+JM: Radio Euskadi from Venezuela had only even transmissions beamed back to the Basque Country: two broadcasts in the winter, three in the summer.
 The format of the half-hour broadcast was the same as the one which had come from France: two 7-minute commentaries in Spanish, followed by a 4-minute commentary in Basque, and then what the station regarded as the most important segment: the news in Spanish at the very end of the transmission.

 Telling the truth was revolutionary in Spain, as it probably was in Russia.
 Listening to our radio and other foreign stations was frowned upon by the police.
 The fact that we were breaking through that information gap was enough.
 We were in political exile.
 Even if we only whistled songs, that was good enough.

 JM: The trial was broadcast live on French radio and relayed by shortwave to France’s overseas territories in the Caribbean.
 The three French 50 kilowatt transmitters came in loud and clear in Caracas.
-So Joe recorded excerpts of the broadcasts off the air at home and took the cassettes to the studio, where the extracts were broadcast on Radio Euzkadi.
+So Joe recorded excerpts of the broadcasts off the air at home and took the cassettes to the studio, where the extracts were broadcast on Radio Euskadi.
 In an age when direct broadcast satellites still didn’t exist, it made the station sound professional, credible and informed.
-It was Radio Euzkadi’s finest hour.
+It was Radio Euskadi’s finest hour.

 DJ: The coverage of the Burgos trials also helped confuse listeners who were trying to pinpoint the exact location of the clandestine station.
-Radio Euzkadi did everything it could to maintain the confusion and the secret.
+Radio Euskadi did everything it could to maintain the confusion and the secret.
 Reception reports had to be sent to a post office box in Paris and the QSL cards, verifying reception reports featured a medium wave transmitter located on a snow-covered mountain in the Pyrenees.
 It was a crude photo montage because the transmitter tower wasn’t straight and would have come crashing down had it really existed.

-JM: Throughout the Venezuelan period, Radio Euzkadi tried to create the impression that it was broadcasting from Norway, a country which would have been a logical location for the station because of Norway’s strong and continued opposition to the Franco regime.
+JM: Throughout the Venezuelan period, Radio Euskadi tried to create the impression that it was broadcasting from Norway, a country which would have been a logical location for the station because of Norway’s strong and continued opposition to the Franco regime.